 - Right to Work Documentation - any documents that prove you have the right to work in the UK (e.g. residence permit).
 If you have less than 6 weeks left on your current visa, please bring evidence of your application for a new visa to your interview.
 We cannot accept a Driving Licence as proof of Right to Work.

-- Proof of address dated within the last 3 months - we cannot accept online statements of any kind, as well as mobile phone bills, bank account opening letters and driving licenses.
+- Proof of address dated within the last 3 months - we cannot accept online statements of any kind, as well as mobile phone bills, bank account opening letters, driving licenses and Monzo statements.

 - Marriage certificate/deed poll document if you've changed your name.